What is occasional, casual and flexible care?

 Dedicated occasional care centres have flexible opening hours and can provide for children whose parents work unpredictable hours.
 Occasional care is subject to the National Quality Standards and is eligible to attract the Child Care Subsidy.

-Occasional care centres are family grouped and are licensed for children from birth to five years old.
+Occasional care centres are family grouped, meaning siblings stay together, and they’re licensed for children from birth to five years old.

 Occasional care centres can be found across the country and are operated in the community as non-profit organisations.
-All occasional care centres are run independently and operate slightly differently to reflect the needs of the community in which they are located.
+Many are managed by local government councils, and individual centres operate slightly differently to reflect the needs of the community in which they are located.

 Casual care in long day care centres